-I dove into my young life as an artist, filmmaker, ecological activist, and youth educator.
-Every now and then, a would feel a call from deep within me.
-There was a yearning for song, accompanied by an equally intense fear of being truly seen and heard.
+I dove into my young life as an artist, filmmaker, ecological activist and youth educator.
+Every now and then, I would feel a deep yearning for song — accompanied by an equally intense fear of being truly seen and heard.

-In my mid-twenties I decided to follow the call and it led me to the rainforests of Ecuador, Colombia and Peru where I began learning from Indigenous elders and ancient ceremonial traditions.
+In my mid-twenties I decided to follow a call to the rainforests and mountains of Ecuador, Colombia and Peru where I began learning from Indigenous elders and ancient ceremonial traditions.
 Over the next years, as I witnessed and experienced first-hand the healing power of song within these traditions, something awoke within me.

 I began to see that my buried inner longing to sing was linked to a deep need to claim, embody and express my true nature.

 Along with this insight came questions.
-Where has my true nature been all this time?
-What has been keeping me from myself?
-Why this intense fear of vulnerability?
+Where had my true nature been all this time?
+What was keeping me from myself?
+Why such an intense fear of vulnerability?

-Much of this is social conditioning.
-The dominant culture we live in values efficiency and productivity over vulnerability and wildly unpredictable mystery.
-Where is the space for our true nature in that?
-This culture also has a frightening track record of violently severing a people from their roots, their inherent connection to the earth and all sense of belonging.
+My experience of our culture is that it values efficiency and productivity over vulnerability and mystery.
+Because of this, I struggled for a long time to find and feel the room for my true, wild nature.
+I also see that our culture has a frightening track record of violently severing a people from their roots, their inherent connection to the earth and all sense of belonging.
 This violence was enacted onto the Indigenous peoples of the Americas by the European immigrants.
 And, earlier in history, it was enacted by the Europeans to the Europeans.
-And it has been enacted in lands throughout the world.
-Digesting all this, I made prayers about ancestral healing, I sang about ancestral healing.
+It has been enacted in lands throughout the world.
+Digesting all this, I started making prayers about ancestral healing.

-My ancestors are Irish, Jewish (from Ukraine), French, British and German.
+My ancestors are Irish, Ukrainian Jewish, French, British and German.
 My ancestors have been on both sides of the equation, many times over.

-The violence our ancestors experienced and enacted is not just something theoretical to be dismissed.
-It shows up in our communities and in our lives.
-It was not long before I realized that the prayer for ancestral healing had led me right back to myself.
+The violence my ancestors experienced and enacted was not just something theoretical that I could choose to dismiss.
+I began to realize that it lived in my body.
 If I was serious about this prayer, and if I wanted to recover my true nature (and her voice), I was going to have to address my own very real wound of physical and psychological abuse as a child.

 I have been blessed to work with amazing ceremonial teachers and elders in North and South America.
-I have deep gratitude to the indigenous peoples of the Americas and the world who have worked hard and sacrificed deeply to keep these ways alive.
-And, within them, a vital relationship between humans and the living earth; between humans and the unseen world.
-It is in these relationships that I have found wholeness, health and hope for my life and the future generations.
+I have deep gratitude to the indigenous peoples of the Americas and the world who have worked hard and sacrificed deeply to keep the ancient ways alive.
+These ways have helped me find wholeness, health and come into my own relationship with the sacred.

 The encouragement, inspiration and support of those I have met along my journey have made all the difference in the world!
-I learned so much by watching others take brave steps toward embodying their true nature and sharing their powerful voices with the world!
-I have been blessed to walk alongside some amazing songstresses on this path, including: Madi Sato (Praising Earth), Alejandra Ortiz (Lulacruza/Minük), Claudia Cuentas, Karisha Longaker & Sarah Nutting (Mamuse), and Magdalena Anderle.
+I have earned so much by watching others take brave steps toward embodying their true nature and sharing their powerful voices with the world!
+I have been blessed to walk alongside some amazing song carriers on this path, including: Madi Sato (Praising Earth), Alejandra Ortiz (Lulacruza/Minük), Claudia Cuentas (Alma), Karisha Longaker & Sarah Nutting (Mamuse), and Magdalena Anderle (Wild at Heart).
 Along with many, many profound beings who are fully embodying their life’s work in their own unique way and taking the risks to show up fully.
 May our work lift each other up.

 Bringing It All Together